- 1 Gestational Diabetes

 - Also have a 50% of GDM in any future pregnancy

-- Perform annual HbA1c annually to all patents with previous GDM
+- In UK, recommended to perform annual HbA1c annually to all patents with previous GDM

 Diabetes in Pregnancy